What event types exist? What properties does each have?inspect * | last 30d

 Next steps

-- Agents overview — integration paths (MCP, skills, HTTP)
+- Agents overview — integration paths (skills, HTTP)

 - Query language — full DSL reference